eecs394-s17/myVillage/README.md

 * Mother has the option to "Take task" but this should only be an option for villagers
 * Overlap of menu bar and tabs bar for iOS for Mother's side
 * Tasks appear in both "Taken tasks" and "Untaken tasks" when it should be one or another
+* Application automatically caches data locally (great for mobile), but this can cause problems on browsers such as Chrome (but not Firefox)

 ### TO DOS
 * Some further type of authentication before another mother can join an already-existing village (right now it is too easy to get admin status)